SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 victor of a match, to which they can spend towards rewards at the Derby store (e.g. 10 Derby points for 100k cash, or a Unique Derby hat.)

+ 7. (5)[Unconfirmed] Karaoke Bar ->
+Karaoke as mentioned many times throughout this collaboration list, has been highly requested by the community as a single/coop player activity.
+With a Karaoke Bar located either in a triad turf or in world, this would be where players would take a break from the gangster life, singing to their hearts content about love lost and their childhood :P.

+ 8. (5)[Unconfirmed] Night Club ->
+A great idea suggested by a few of my TW friends, where a triad will be able to own and manage a nightclub, choosing what they want to build,focus on.
+For example one nightclub could be filled with drugs, club music and strippers if a triad focuses mainly on their drug trade and aggression, whilst another club would be an elite lounge for the rich and famous, for the Triad that focuses on the Black Market and blackmail.
+Obviously these are just examples, and a Triad owned nightclub could be any combination of these and inbetween.
+If free roam/Coop in introduced, it would be a nice place for friends and triad members to relax whilst waiting for the next raid or queue on a racket.

+ 9. (4)[Unconfirmed] Gambling House/Casino ->

 - *Store and Events:*
 -